n5de/aws-security-group-auditor/README.md

+# UPDATE

+Terraform has now much better support for this.
+You can even import existing security groups etc into your existing terraform.
+I'd suggest using terraform instead of my tool.

 ## AWS EC2 Security Group Auditor

 The purpose of the script is to compare the currently running AWS EC2 security groups with your local, audited and reviewed security groups.